 Given these trends, it is hardly surprising that governments have announced new measures to address greenhouse gas emissions despite the pressures to increase fossil fuel supply, reduce energy prices and stimulate growth.
 In the UK, this summer's announcement of Mandatory Carbon Reporting for London Stock Exchange listed companies and their global operations has refocused the effort of many of the world's largest corporations.
 Also this summer, South Korea became the first Asian nation to formally adopt a cap-and-trade programme for reducing greenhouse-gas emissions.
 The news came little more than a week after Mexico passed its own national climate target.
 The Carbon Trust is working with government departments in both countries, helping to galvanise the response of public sector and private sector organisations to these initiatives.

 Responsible organisations have been taking action on greenhouse gas emissions for many years.
 Since its inception in 2008, bearers of the Carbon Trust Standard have reduced greenhouse gas emissions from energy use alone by 4.3 million tonnes CO2 equivalent, saving £645m.
 Arguably this is a small contribution, but one that resonates among customers, competitors, staff and stakeholders to deliver a wider effect and build momentum.
 The Carbon Trust is now seeking to have the same impact on water use.
 Efficient water use is an essential part of a sustainable, low carbon economy.
 As global temperature increases and population rises, fresh water is becoming more scarce.
 Given the success of the Carbon Trust Standard, the Carbon Trust is planning to extend its Certification activities to cover water with the new Carbon Trust Water Standard.
-The Carbon Trust Water Standard will recognise organisations that measure, manage and reduce their water use, in much the same way as the Carbon Trust Carbon Standard recognises organisations that measure, manage and reduce their carbon emissions.
+The Carbon Trust Standard for Water will recognise organisations that measure, manage and reduce their water use, in much the same way as the Carbon Trust Carbon Standard recognises organisations that measure, manage and reduce their carbon emissions.

 The Carbon Trust believes that despite recent adverse environmental trends, there is very much organisations can do to reduce their environmental impact, and to capture the economic gains from doing so.